30 Beautiful Christmas Color Themes and The Moods They Set

 Feeling: Soft and elegant

-Sage and muted soft greens paired with metallics gives an air of soft sophistication and understated glamour.
+Sage and muted greens paired with metallics give an air of understated glamour.

 You can see this Christmas tree theme in my dining room in the post “How to Decorate a Glam Silver and Gold Christmas Tree“.